Where to look for cheap backpacking gear

-First, before you can even start shopping – you need a list!
+First, before you can even start shopping for backpacking gear – you need a list!
 If you don’t have one already, download my complete backpacking gear checklist, for free, now.

 This post contains affiliate links for your convenience.